Alta Municipality: Transportation

 Alta is a transportation center in Finnmark.
 Alta Airport served 334,132 passengers in 2009.
 There are direct flights to Oslo, Tromsø, Vadsø, Kirkenes, Båtsfjord and Mehamn.
 The town of Alta also has port facilities in the town center, and European route E6 passes through Alta.
 The distance to southern Scandinavia is considerably shorter over European route E45 and northern Finland.

 Economy

 Main activities in Alta include trading, small industry, education, and public service.
 The town is also famous for its slate industry.
 Finnmark University College (Høgskolen i Finnmark) is situated in Alta, and there is also a research institution (Norut NIBR Finnmark).
 The town has the northernmost ice hotel in Europe.
+Alta is also a popular destination for northern lights viewing and winter tourism, attracting visitors from across Europe and beyond.

 Sports

 Alta is home to the football club Alta IF.
 Cross-country skiing is very popular.
 Alta also has clubs for handball, track and field, alpine skiing, ice skating, taekwondo, and judo.

 The bicycle race Finnmark Offroad, with 700- and 300-kilometer long courses, starts and ends in Alta (as of 2014).

 Alta is the starting point for the Finnmarksløpet, a 500- and 1000- kilometer sled dog race—The longest sled dog race in Europe.